plforacle/heatwave-genai/vector-search-updated/vector-search-updated.md

 ### Objectives

-In this lab, you will be guided through the following task:
+In this lab, you will be guided through the following tasks:

 - Download HeatWave files.
 - Create a bucket and a folder.
 - Upload files to the bucket folder.
 - Create a Pre-Authenticated Request (PAR) for secure access.
 - Set up a vector store.
-- Perform a vector search.
+- Perform retrieval augmented generation (RAG) queries.

 ### Prerequisites